 (No ratings)

 Dr. Abha Choudhary, MD is a pediatrician in Dallas, TX specializing in general pediatrics, endocrinology diabetes & metabolism, general practice and pediatric endocrinology.
-Dr. Abha Choudhary, MD is affiliated with Children's Health and Children's Health Specialty Center 1 Plano.
+She graduated from Christian Medical College in 2001 and has 24 years of experience.
+Dr. Abha Choudhary, MD is affiliated with Texas Health Resources, Children's Health, UT Southwestern Medical Center and Children's Health Specialty Center 1 Plano.

 2350 N Stemmons Freeway Suite F4400